No Marriage Is an Island unto Itself

 A marriage is but the most intimate intertwining.

 So many others – even strangers – burrow into us for sustenance, or give us, unknowing, their nutrients underground.
+A great love does not shine on only one small patch of ground,

 Nor does love between husband and wife light only the space between the walls of their marriage.

 Do not doubt that love felt in the privacy of one's heart will someday lend a bit of beauty to someone else's night.
+Early in the history of Earth, the air was poisonous, and the land was sand and naked stone.

 Later, living things sweetened the air and clothed the land and made it fertile.